harrydowning/serl/docs/source/user_guide/lang_config.rst

 :Type: ``string``
 :Required: ``False``

-The required dependencies for the languages, which if specified as a `pip requirements <https://pip.pypa.io/en/stable/reference/requirements-file-format/>`_ file, can be automatically downloaed with the command line :ref:`run` option :code:`-r` or :code:`--requirements`.
+The required dependencies for the language, which if specified as a `pip requirements <https://pip.pypa.io/en/stable/reference/requirements-file-format/>`_ file, can be automatically downloaded with the command line :ref:`run` option :code:`-r` or :code:`--requirements`.

 :Example: